USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 The choices for these options and how they are selected for each of the CMAQ programs are detailed in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).

+** >>COMMENT<< ** Need to clarify roles of ICON and BCON because they are not used every time or for every case.
+SMOKE is not always used with CCTM, especially outside the US.

 CMAQ uses MCIP software to process output from the meteorological model and prepare it for CCTM.
 The ICON and BCON processors generate the initial and boundary conditions for a CCTM simulation.
 Emissions for CMAQ must be prepared with an emissions data processing system (SMOKE) that generates emissions for direct input to CCTM.
 Brief descriptions of the various CMAQ pre-processors are presented in this section.
 Also described is the CHEMMECH processor, not shown in [Figure 4.2](#Figure4-2).

 ### MCIP: Meteorology-Chemistry Interface Processor
+** >>COMMENT<< ** Consider update to output format to include both I/O API and netCDF.
+And in the last bullet in this section, be sure to update output format.

 MCIP ingests output files from meteorological models, including the <a href="http://www.wrf-model.org">Weather Research and Forecasting Model (WRF), to create meteorology files that are used within the CMAQ Modeling System.
 The goal of MCIP is to use as much of the data directly from the meteorological model to ensure physical consistency in the atmospheric state used by the CMAQ Modeling System.
 The output from MCIP is in the standard I/O API format that is used within the CMAQ Modeling System.
 MCIP output files can be used by the emissions processor (e.g., for meteorologically varying temperatures for mobile emissions) and by the CCTM to define the atmospheric conditions.
 An overview of MCIP can be found in Otte and Pleim (2010).